End User Advisory Council

 Home » About Us » Advisory Councils » End User Advisory Council

-The End User Advisory Council (EUAC) meets quarterly to advise the Pay.UK Board on the interests of the end users of the services that we deliver today, through our current platforms, and that we will deliver in the future, through the New Payments Architecture (NPA).
+The End User Advisory Council (EUAC) meets quarterly to advise the Pay.UK Board on the interests of the end users of the services that we deliver.
+EUAC ensures that end-user interests are front and centre of our decision making processes and the development of new products and services.
 Membership is based on independent and individual representation of end-user interests and includes private and not-for-profit users, small and medium-sized enterprises (SMEs), large corporates and the Government Banking Service.
 Senior Independent Non-Executive Board Director Anna Bradley, chairs the EUAC.

 You can find a list of current EUAC members below.